thepredicto/predicto_api/README.md

                                         model_avg_roi = 0.0,
                                         symbols = None,
                                         investmentAmountPerTrade=1000)

+# Option 2:
+#
+# Execute Predicto AutoTrader using "My Picks" as you picked them in Predicto website!
+# Manually pick them every night at https://predic.to/autotrader
+# You can schedule this script to run daily before market open (6.30am E.T.)
+# It will submit last day's "My Picks"
+# Note: Make sure you understand the risks if you are using real money!
+predicto_api_wrapper.submit_my_latest_trade_picks(
+                                        investmentAmountPerTrade=1000)
 ```

 ## AutoTrader daily script

-Sample AutoTrader using Predicto Forecasts with Alpaca can be found in [autotrader_daily.py](samples/autotrader_daily.py) in the `samples` folder.
+Sample AutoTrader using Predicto Forecasts with Alpaca can be found in [autotrader_daily.py](samples/autotrader_daily.py) or [autotrader_my_picks_daily.py](samples/autotrader_my_picks_daily.py) in the `samples` folder.

 ## Jupyter Notebook For Predicto API interactions